JosephLazarus/marines.dev/docs/projects.md

 The below are a collection of open source projects that Marine Coders maintains on best effort.
 This is not a full collection, with some being hosted in other environments.

+### Reserve Hub

+A platform requested by SMMC Ruiz to make it easier for Marines, Career Planners, and Prior Service Recruiters to find open SMCR billets.
+By improving visibility and accessibility of reserve opportunities, this tool helps boost retention across the force.

+### ARES

+Marine Coders developed a TAK plug-in that uses NGA data to assess HLZ viability.
+By collaborating with MCTSSA, MAGTAB, and MCH offices, MIU Coders reduced HLZ generation time from 50 seconds to just 10.

+### Flight Mode

+Built at the request of MAWTS-1, this TAK UI improvement reduces cognitive load for pilots.
+The updated interface is more intuitive and mobile-friendly, replacing small, hard-to-use buttons with a design tailored for fast-paced operations.

+### File Detective

+Developed in partnership with Army software developers, File Detective is a high-speed search tool for the JSOC External Operations Platform.
+It improves the ability to search captured enemy materials.

 ### COVID Tracker Scanner

 A technology based solution using Common Access Cards and a scanner to hygienically track COVID for a stand-alone location.